dankelley/dankelley.github.io/_posts/2014-02-23-oce-translations.md

 ## Table of results

 Some tests with default data types are given in the PDF files linked to in the table below.
-In each case, te filename combines the data type and the language code (en=English, de=German, fr=French, es=Spanish, zh=Mandarine).
+In each case, te filename combines the data type and the language code (en=English, de=German, fr=French, es=Spanish, zh=Mandarin).
+Again, please note that most of the translated items come from online translation engines, and are quite likely to be wrong ... help me, readers!

 ### English